Is our Master of Science (MS) in Mechanical Engineering or Aerospace Engineering right for you?

 Submit a University of Florida Graduate School Application

-- Applications completed following the priority deadline will be considered on a case-by-case basis
+Applications submitted after the deadline may be considered on a case-by-case basis

 Requirements

-- Due to our large volume of applicants, satisfaction of the minimum requirements does not guarantee review of application materials or admission to our graduate program.
-See the Average Applicant Profile page for guidance.
+• Due to our large volume of applicants, satisfaction of the minimum requirements does not guarantee review of application materials or admission to our graduate program.

 Application Status